astral-sh/uv/docs/concepts/cache.md

 It is important for performance for the cache directory to be located on the same file system as the Python environment uv is operating on.
-Otherwise, uv will not be able to link files from the cache into the environment and will instead need to fallback to slow copy operations.
+Otherwise, uv will not be able to link files from the cache into the environment and you will instead need to use copy mode with slow operations.